samofthex/sam-harrison-music/pages/discog/melodicrevolutions/index.md

 show_meta: false
 title: Melodic Revolutions
 subheadline: "2005"
 teaser: "'Aged 15, I made my second home-brew bedroom studio album.
-Although adults encouraged me with my ideas, I recorded everything and played all the instruments myself.
+Although adults did encouraged me with my ideas, I recorded everything and played all the instruments myself, learning by fiddling.
 This is I think my favourite of all the demo albums, because it's pretty weird and experimental, but kind of coherant.
 Nobody was there to tell me what right or wrong was, so I did what felt right, and with help with of a copy of Cubase from my big bro and some funky plug ins, I decided it was time for me to become an indie record label.
 Some of the stuff I was writing sounded distinctly unteenage..."
 tags:
     - post format
 categories: